RakipInitiative/ModelRepository/README.md

 #### regression model questions
   *  in Campy regression @Risk code in tab "meat conc distributions", column log dose interval : first and last values weird source cell in excel -> better?
 Maarten: Pattern reason

-### Todo list
-  * finish up R code of all CPMs -> visualisation ...
-DONE
-  * edit all R model code based on Maartens Answers ...
-DONE
-  * merge metadata sheets from Petras metadata and my parameters ...
-DONE
-  * create fskx files for CPMs ...
-DONE
-  * check content and make sure every CPM works fine ...
-DONE
-  * finalise R code for DRMs ...
-DONE
-  * create metadata sheets for DRMs ...
-DONE
-  * create fskx files for DRMs ...
-DONE
-  * check content and make sure every DRM works fine ...
-DONE
-  * finalise R code for efsa opinion ...
-DONE
-  * create a model combiner -> joiner / new fskx model ... in Progress
-    * first functional version with 1 member state (EU) and all reduction scenarios ...
-DONE
-    * implement member state reduction strategy parameters as input ...
-DONE
-    * transfer to fskx ... in progress
-  * distribute new versions of CPMs/DRMs based on comments from Maarten
-  * annotate it
-  * finalise knime workflow with all CPMs and DRMs and opinion

 ### general R problems